Published on April 25th, 2017 | by Greg Phillips0

 And it’s not just wrestlers who get featured.
 Jericho also interviews actors, comedians, musicians and other entertainers.
 Standout interview subjects include Metallica’s Lars Ulrich and comedian Dana Carvey.
-Regardless the guest, Jericho always produces an entertaining show.
+Regardless of the guest, Jericho always produces an entertaining show.

-The Ross Report
+The Ross Report Wrestling Podcast

 The voice of a generation of wrestling fans, “Good Ol’ JR” Jim Ross brings his folksy stylings to Podcast One weekly, interviewing a multitude of guests and providing sharp, incisive analysis of the industry.
 Ross, who has been wrestling’s foremost play-by-play announcer for most of his 40-plus years in the business, also had a lengthy run as head of WWE’s talent relations, along with behind-the-scenes roles in WCW and Mid-South Wrestling, giving him more respect and credibility than just about any other pro wrestling insider.